CordeiroLab/KdSAXS/README.md

 - When you click on a Kd value in the χ² vs Kd plot the molecular fractions are displayed at the right side plot.

 - The inputed concentrations, choosen parameters for the simulation and the uploaded experimental and theoretical SAXS profiles should be self-consistent in units.

-    - **Note**: Ensure that you have the ATSAS software installed and properly configured on your system

 - For more detailed information on input file formats and interpretation of results, please refer to the 'Detailed usage' section below.